 Again, used well, spreadsheets are fine.
 But the evidence is fairly clear that this is rare.
 Careful planning, systematic inspection, verification, documentation, training, and the right reporting policies have all been shown to reduce the risks—but who does that spontaneously?
 The grid sits there, inviting you to fill it.

-How responsible are the software people who made the presentation and spreadsheet software for these pervasive, systemic problems?
 A defender may argue that presentation software and spreadsheets are mere tools, and it is up to their users to use them wisely.
 But a tool put in the hands of many can be more or less risky.

 Also, tools have affordances: by their shape or capabilities they invite certain actions.
 Default choices act as powerful nudges.
 Actions that are easy to do will be done more often than the difficult tasks (and soon will become easier since they are trained).
 The design of the tool can make us want to use it in certain ways.